Lab Created Diamonds Vs “Real” Diamonds: Such Thing As Ethical Bling?

 - Coastal Mining: Large-scale excavation and modification also takes place along coastal areas, where plant life, soil, and sand are removed before mining begins.

 - Alluvial (Artisanal) Mining: Since some diamonds are found in deposits with a large surface area, it’s difficult to mine them industrially.
 For this reason, extraction is done by hand by individuals or families (and often with little regulation).
-Due to its informal nature, there is little regard for environmental impact and biodiversity loss, water deterioration, and soil degradation is common.
+Due to its informal nature, there is likely (typically) little regard for environmental impact and biodiversity loss, water deterioration, and soil degradation is common.

 Are diamonds a sustainable resource?

-So, considering the various means of extracting expensive coal, are there any natural diamonds that are more environmentally friendly than lab-grown diamonds?
+So, considering the various means of extracting this expensive coal, are there any natural diamonds that are more environmentally friendly than lab-grown diamonds?

 That’s a rhetorical question, but you knew that already.